blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 ## Specification

-The Hash Timed Locked Contract (HTLC) involves two users, allows one participant to commit to a secret and reveal it afterwards.
+The Hash Timed Locked Contract (HTLC) involves two users, the *committer* and the *receiver*.
-The commit is the Keccak-256 digest of the secret (a bitstring).

 At contract creation, the committer:
 - deposits a collateral (in native cryptocurrency) in the contract;
 - specifies a deadline for the secret revelation, in terms of a delay from the publication of the contract;
 - specifies the receiver of the collateral, in case the deposit is not revealed within the deadline.
+- commits to a value, that is the Keccak-256 digest of a secret bitstring chosen by the committer.

-After contract creation, the HTLC allows two actions:
+After contract creation, the contract supports two actions:
-- **reveal**, which requires the caller to provide a preimage of the commit, and tranfers the whole contract balance to the committer;
+- **reveal**, which allows the committer to redeem the whole contract balance by providing a preimage of the committed hash;
 - **timeout**, which can be called only after the deadline, and tranfers the whole contract balance to the receiver.

-## Expected Features
+## Expected functionalities

 - Asset transfer
 - Time constraints
 - Abort conditions
-- (External) contract call
-- Hash
+- Hash on arbitrary messages

 ## Implementations